Marshall Scholarship information session: Tuesday, April 25 @ 5:30 p.m. in Blow 201.

 What is a Marshall Scholarship?

-The objectives of the Marshall Scholarships are to enable intellectually distintuished young Americans, their country's future leaders, to study in the UK; to help Scholars gain an understanding and appreciation of contemporary Britain; to contribute to the advancement of knowledge in science, technology, the humanities and social sciences and the creative arts at Britain's centres of academic excellence; to motivatge Scholars to act as ambassadors from the USA to the UK and vice versa throughout their lives thus strengthening British American understanding; to promote the personal and academic fulfillment of each Scholar.
+The objectives of the Marshall Scholarships are to enable intellectually distinguished young Americans, their country's future leaders, to study in the UK; to help Scholars gain an understanding and appreciation of contemporary Britain; to contribute to the advancement of knowledge in science, technology, the humanities and social sciences and the creative arts at Britain's centres of academic excellence; to motivate Scholars to act as ambassadors from the USA to the UK and vice versa throughout their lives thus strengthening British American understanding; to promote the personal and academic fulfillment of each Scholar.

 What does it take?

 Applicants must be U.S. citizens.
-They must hold an undergraduate degree by the time they take up their Scholarship and have graduated from their undergraduate college or university after April 2010.
+They must hold an undergraduate degree by the time they take up their Scholarship and have graduated from their undergraduate college or university after April 2015.
 Applicants must have a grade point average of not less than 3.7 and must not have studied for, or hold a degree or degree-equivalent qualification from a British University.
 (Studying abroad does not count.)